rubyfu/RubyFu/module_0x1__basic_ruby_kungfu/extraction.md

 **Using Regex**

-The regex should supports windows and linux mac address formats.
+The regex should supports windows and Linux mac address formats.

 `(?:[0-9A-F][0-9A-F][:\-]){5}[0-9A-F][0-9A-F]`